Have you considered keeping chickens? Here’s our review of the Eglu Go Up Chicken Coop.

 Anyway, My family and I had 6 chickens two years back, We made a chicken house out of a Garden storage unit and we picked up some really strong fencing at a local Sunday Auction for pennies.
+You might be able to find something on eBay.
 It took us two days to get it all up and running, then introduced the Chickens.

 It was great at first, but after several periods of rain, rats making burrows under the fence, so that they could come in and steal food, and the ground turning really yucky, we decided to find a kind home for the chickens and hold our failed hands up, we were all really disappointed as it was good fun having the girls, and having a supply of fresh eggs daily is amazing.

 I put my Dream of keeping chickens and a veggie patch to bed, and resided to the fact I would be buying my fresh but expensive free range eggs from the local farm shop.

 However, I jumped at the chance to review the Eglu Go Up, as I had previously seen it and even though it looked great, the expense of it turned me off, as I had already failed one attempt and I was scared to do it again and lose money !.

 Omlet, have branched out and now specialises in several products from Modern looking dog homes to the trendy looking Bee Haus and I was asked to review the Eglu Go Up.

 The funky bit of kit houses up to 4 hens, comes in a purple or green colour and basically comes with everything you need to successfully keep chickens, the price tag for this is £499 which I did honestly cough at, but bear with me….

 I received several messages to say the time my Eglu Go Up would be delivered, and when we received it ( bang on time !), it came in a couple of Omlet logo boxes.